 Orbits about asteroids and comets are highly affected by the rotating or tumbling gravity field, solar radiation pressure (SRP) disturbances, and other forces such as comet outgassing or thermal radiation pressure from the body.
-The weaker gravity of these bodies enables these "small" forces to be quite significant to the orbital motion, with an extremely pronounced effect on the scale of relative orbital motion.
+The weaker gravity of these bodies enables these small forces to be quite significant to the orbital motion, with an extremely pronounced effect on the scale of relative orbital motion.
 Two trends in spaceflight suggest that more attention should be paid to studying formation dynamics in such complex environments.
 First, multi-spacecraft formations are becoming more popular for proposed and actual missions.
-This is being accelerated by the adoption of CubeSats and low-cost, modular space hardware.15 Second, asteroids and comets are increasingly chosen as targets for scientific space missions,16 while private space companies also have interest in these bodies for resource characterization and future extraction.
+This is being accelerated by the adoption of CubeSats and low-cost, modular space hardware (Araguz et al., 2018).
+Second, asteroids and comets are increasingly chosen as targets for scientific space missions (Michel et al., 2018), while private space companies also have interest in these bodies for resource characterization and future extraction.